STORE Capital (NYSE:STOR) Releases FY 2021 Earnings Guidance

-STORE Capital (NYSE:STOR) last announced its quarterly earnings results on Thursday, November 4th.
-The real estate investment trust reported $0.28 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.49 by ($0.21).
-The firm had revenue of $199.13 million for the quarter, compared to analysts’ expectations of $199.33 million.
+STORE Capital (NYSE:STOR) last issued its quarterly earnings results on Thursday, November 4th.
+The real estate investment trust reported $0.28 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.49 by ($0.21).
+The company had revenue of $199.13 million during the quarter, compared to analysts’ expectations of $199.33 million.
 STORE Capital had a net margin of 33.24% and a return on equity of 4.71%.
-The company’s quarterly revenue was up 13.6% on a year-over-year basis.
-During the same period in the previous year, the company earned $0.46 EPS.
-Sell-side analysts expect that STORE Capital will post 1.88 EPS for the current fiscal year.
+The company’s quarterly revenue was up 13.6% compared to the same quarter last year.
+During the same period in the prior year, the business posted $0.46 earnings per share.
+On average, analysts expect that STORE Capital will post 1.88 EPS for the current fiscal year.

-STOR has been the subject of several research analyst reports.
-Zacks Investment Research cut shares of STORE Capital from a buy rating to a hold rating in a research report on Saturday.
-Mizuho raised their target price on shares of STORE Capital from $36.00 to $37.00 and gave the stock a neutral rating in a research report on Tuesday, August 24th.
-BMO Capital Markets initiated coverage on shares of STORE Capital in a research report on Thursday, August 5th.
-They issued a hold rating and a $33.00 target price for the company.
-Finally, Raymond James cut shares of STORE Capital from an outperform rating to a market perform rating in a research report on Wednesday, August 18th.
-Seven research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
-According to data from MarketBeat.com, the stock presently has a consensus rating of Hold and a consensus price target of $35.90.
+A number of research analysts recently weighed in on STOR shares.
+Raymond James lowered shares of STORE Capital from an outperform rating to a market perform rating in a research note on Wednesday, August 18th.
+BMO Capital Markets initiated coverage on shares of STORE Capital in a research note on Thursday, August 5th.
+They issued a hold rating and a $33.00 target price on the stock.
+Mizuho raised their target price on shares of STORE Capital from $36.00 to $37.00 and gave the stock a neutral rating in a research note on Tuesday, August 24th.
+Finally, Zacks Investment Research raised shares of STORE Capital from a hold rating to a buy rating and set a $38.00 target price on the stock in a research note on Wednesday.
+Six equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has a consensus rating of Hold and an average target price of $35.90.

-In other STORE Capital news, Director Joseph M. Donovan sold 5,000 shares of the firm’s stock in a transaction dated Friday, August 27th.
+In other news, Director Joseph M. Donovan sold 5,000 shares of the firm’s stock in a transaction that occurred on Friday, August 27th.
 The shares were sold at an average price of $35.92, for a total transaction of $179,600.00.
-Following the completion of the sale, the director now directly owns 80,581 shares in the company, valued at approximately $2,894,469.52.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Following the completion of the sale, the director now owns 80,581 shares in the company, valued at approximately $2,894,469.52.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
 0.88% of the stock is owned by company insiders.

 STORE Capital Corp. operates as an internally managed net-lease real estate investment trust.
 The firm engages in the acquisition, investment, management, and ownership of single tenant operational real estate properties.
 The company was founded by Mary Fedewa, Morton H. Fleischer, Christopher H. Volk, Catherine Long, Michael J.